bernacs/bernacs.github.io/_project-1/work-2.md

 ---
 layout: work
-title: Work 2 - Project 1
+title: Critical point of looseness
 ---

 ### Some more work